Coalgebraic Satisfiability Checking for Arithmetic $\mu$-Calculi: The Coalgebraic mu -Calculus

 We view $d\in\Bag(U)$ as an integer-valued measure on~$U$, and for $V\subseteq U$ employ the same notation $d(V)=\sum_{x\in V}d(x)$ as in the case of probability distributions.
 In this notation, we can, again, define $\Bag f$, for $f\colon U\to V$, as taking image measures, i.e.\ $\Bag f(d)(W)=d(f^{-1}[W])$ for $W\subseteq V$.
 A $\Bag$-coalgebra $\xi\colon C\to\Bag C$ assigns a multiset $\xi(x)$ to each state $x\in C$, which we may read as indicating that given states $x,y\in C$, there is an edge from~$x$ to~$y$ with multiplicity $\xi(x)(y)$.
 We use the modal similarity type $\Lambda=\{\langle m\rangle,[m]\mid m\in\mathbb{N}\cup\{\infty\}\}$, with~$\langle m\rangle$ and~$[m]$ mutually dual, and define the predicate liftings

 for sets $U$ and $A\subseteq U$.
-For instance, somewhat informally speaking, a state satisfies $\nu X.\,(\psi\wedge\langle 1 \rangle X)$ if it is the root of an infinite binary tree in which all states satisfy~$\psi$. \item The \emph{probabilistic $\mu$-calculus with polynomial inequalities}~\cite{KupkeEA15} extends the probabilistic $\mu$-calculus (item~\ref{item:prob-mu}) by introducing, in addition to propositional atoms as in item~\ref{item:prob-mu}, mutually dual \emph{polynomial modalities} $\langle p\rangle,[p]$ for $n\in\Nat$, $p\in \mathbb{Q}[X_1,\ldots, X_n]$ (the set of polynomials in variables $X_1,\dots,X_n$ with rational coefficients) such that~$p$ is monotone on~$[0,1]$ in all variables (in particular this holds when all coefficients of non-constant monomials in~$p$ are non-negative, but also, e.g., $X_1-\frac{1}{2}X_1^2-\frac{1}{4}$ is monotone on $[0,1]$).
+For instance, somewhat informally speaking, a state satisfies $\nu X.\,(\psi\wedge\langle 1 \rangle X)$ if it is the root of an embedded infinite binary tree in which all states satisfy~$\psi$ (more formally, this holds in the tree unfolding of the coalgebra). \item The \emph{probabilistic $\mu$-calculus with polynomial inequalities}~\cite{KupkeEA15} extends the probabilistic $\mu$-calculus (item~\ref{item:prob-mu}) by introducing, in addition to propositional atoms as in item~\ref{item:prob-mu}, mutually dual \emph{polynomial modalities} $\langle p\rangle,[p]$ for $n\in\Nat$, $p\in \mathbb{Q}[X_1,\ldots, X_n]$ (the set of polynomials in variables $X_1,\dots,X_n$ with rational coefficients) such that~$p$ is monotone on~$[0,1]$ in all variables (in particular this holds when all coefficients of non-constant monomials in~$p$ are non-negative, but also, e.g., $X_1-\frac{1}{2}X_1^2-\frac{1}{4}$ is monotone on $[0,1]$).
 These modalities are interpreted by predicate liftings defined by

 for sets $U$ and $A_1,\ldots,A_n\subseteq U$.
 Of course, the polynomial modalities subsume the modalities mentioned in item~\ref{item:prob-mu}, explicitly via $\langle b\rangle =\langle X_1-b\rangle$ and $[b]=[X_1-b]$.
+The monotonicity restriction on polynomials ensures that polynomial modalities are monotone, which in turn is needed to guarantee existence of least and greatest fixpoints.
 Polynomial inequalities over probabilities have received some previous interest in probabilistic logics (e.g.~\cite{FaginEA90,GutierrezBasultoEA17}), in particular as they can express constraints on independent events (and hence play a role analogous to independent products as used in the real-valued probabilistic $\mu$-calculus~\cite{Mio11}).
 E.g.\ the formula

 says roughly that two independently sampled successors of the current state will satisfy~$\mathsf{ready}$ and~$\mathsf{idle}$, respectively, and then satisfy the same property again, with probability more than~$0.9$.